open-ecosystem-development/PushService-CleverTap-Demo/README.md

    - Follow their instruction to create project.
    - From project overview page click on the gear icon to go setting page
    - In the setting page
-      - download the google-services.json file and copy it to your project app folder [Refer](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-integrating-sdk-0000001050040084).
+      - download the google-services.json file and copy it to your project root directory [Refer](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-integrating-sdk-0000001050040084).
       - click on cloud messaging tab to copy the server key and senderID info to be fill in Clevertap setting page

  **Android app - client side setup**